 Below is a list of Incentives and Programs that, if eligible, the State of Texas can offer new or existing businesses.
 For more information, contact Sherry Mosier at 830.885.4331 or firstname.lastname@example.org.

 The Texas Product Development and Small Business Incubator Fund (PDSBI)

 Collectively PDSBI, is a revolving loan program financed through original bond issuances.
 The primary objective of the program is to aid in the development, production and commercialization of new or improved products and to foster and stimulate small business in the state.
 The fund provides asset-based lending with flexible loan terms, competitive Loan-to-Value (LTV) and interest rates.
 Loan proceeds can be used for a broad range of capital and operating expenditures.
 Your company can secure loans with property, plant and equipment which can be amortized over the life of the asset.
 Communities or individual investors can assist as Guarantors.

 To be eligible, applicants must have at least 3 years of operating history and have unencumbered assets available for collateral.
 Preference for funding is given to the state’s defined industry clusters including, but not limited to: nanotechnology, biotechnology, biomedicine, renewable energy, agriculture and aerospace.
 Texas is interested in creating and retaining high-quality jobs.
-For additional information and application instructions, please read the PDSBI Program Overview or email the Economic Development Finance (EDF) department within the Governor’s Economic Development & Tourism Office.
+For more information, please contact the Economic Development Finance department within the Governor’s Economic Development & Tourism Office at (512) 936-0100.